I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 This find was in the Tsodilo Hills, a place that is still a sacred area to the local San people.
 The San are likely descendants of the Stone Age inhabitants that Dr. Coulson says carved a python out of rock.
 The python remains one of the San people’s most revered animals.
 According to their creation story, humans descended from the python.

-Each occurrence of Animism had no connection to the others except for the similarity of their beliefs; this is that spirits dwell in the natural objects around them.
+Each occurrence of Animism had no connection to the others except for the similarity of their beliefs; this is that spirits dwell in the natural objects.
 There were good spirits who could grant requests.
 And, there were bad spirits that had to be calmed down, sometimes with offerings of a sacrifice.

 What’s in a Name?